Whereiswendy/deep-learning-challenge/README.md

-# Predicting Successful Funding Applicants with Deep Learning - deep-learning-challenge
+# Predicting Successful Funding Applicants with Deep Learning
 Create a binary classifier using deep learning to predict the success of applicants funded by Alphabet Soup based on their provided dataset.

 [Placeholder - Insert project report here]

 ---
-**Appendix 1.** Instructions provided by University of Western Australia and 2024 edX Boot Camps LLC
+***Appendix 1.** Instructions provided by University of Western Australia and 2024 edX Boot Camps LLC*

 ---
 > ### Background